-When using Microsoft Windows systems, Protective Process Light for the Local Security Authority Subsystem Service (LSASS), Windows Defender Credential Guard and Windows Defender Remote Credential Guard, all preferably with a Unified Extensible Firmware Interface (UEFI) lock, can be enabled to provide additional protection for credentials.
+When using Microsoft Windows systems, memory integrity, Local Security Authority protection, Credential Guard and Remote Credential Guard functionality, all preferably with a Unified Extensible Firmware Interface (UEFI) lock, can be enabled to provide additional protection for credentials.
 In addition, malicious actors that have access to systems may attempt to steal cached credentials.
 To reduce this security risk, cached credentials should be limited to only one previous logon.